 Before you decide to grow a cover crop, inventory your resources to determine what is feasible.
 Consider:

 For some growers, crop insurance and government farm programs may limit cover crop activities.
 Other complications may arise from lenders, partners or, in the case of tenant farmers, landowners.
 These challenges don’t necessarily rule out the use of cover crops.
-A cover crop just needs to be well planned to work it into a crop rotation without decreasing subsequent crop yields.
+A cover crop just needs to be well thought out ahead of time.